International-Data-Spaces-Association/IDS-testbed/Testbed/Example_ReferenceTestBed_UserGuide.md

 From this response body it is obtained the url to obtain the data
 > https://localhost:8081/api/artifacts/1d06f1c0-8b64-465a-b5f0-3e185914a67d/data

-If you paste it in a browser and download it is obtained the "Hello World" data.
+If you paste it in a browser and download it is obtained the corresponding DWD weather data.

 ## 5. Interacting with the MetaData Broker
 In this section it will be explained how to interact with the broker and update the connector A and B to the broker.